 Pandora’s jar is commonly depicted as a box.
 According to author and expert Natalie Haynes, Pandora’s jar has been incorrectly interpreted or translated into a box, when it was actually a tall ceramic storage jar or vase, commonly used in ancient Greece.
 It must have had a lid and it presumably came with Pandora, since in Hesiod’s version the jar suddenly appears at Epimetheus’ place when she arrives.
 As such, it is not unreasonable that Pandora would open her own storage case.
 It was, after all, Pandora’s jar and not anyone else’s.
 Haynes points out that while Hesiod describes Pandora as an evil “in which all men will delight”, he says nothing about her over burgeoning curiosity.
 The curse of curiosity was ascribed to Pandora much later in the retelling.

 In later versions, Pandora’s participation became more active and calculated.
 Centuries after Hesiod, the jar became a casket or chest which existed in Epimetheus’ house and was opened stealthily by Pandora either while he was out, or against his instructions.
-With this development, Pandora becomes more culpable and yet no consideration is given as to why Epimetheus is harbouring this treasure-trove of evil, or how it got there in the first place.
+With this development, Pandora becomes more culpable and yet no consideration is given as to why Epimetheus is harbouring this treasure trove of evil, or how it got there in the first place.
 Epimetheus holds no accountability for his lapse in safeguarding the box, or for letting Pandora into his home, against which he was forewarned (although this information is omitted in later versions).
 All blame is placed on Pandora, simultaneously warning women against the temptation of curiosity, and explaining why all the problems of mankind are the fault of womankind.
 It is not difficult to draw similarities with the story of Eve who was tempted by the fruit of the forbidden tree and subsequently blamed for all the sins of mankind.
-It seems that blaming women for the bad behaviour of men was a popular and enduring theme which still prevails today.
+It seems that blaming women for the bad behaviour of men was a popular and enduring theme that still prevails today.

 In the original version, Pandora was more passive.
 While Hesiod dedicated many words to Pandora’s appearance, he devotes few words to her personality, employing only general terms such as ‘evil’ and ‘deadly’.
 Her personality is of no interest, as she is merely a vessel through which Zeus exacts his revenge on mankind.
 Like the jar itself, she is an object, a container of misfortune, disguised in shiny silver cloth, like a bomb wrapped up in silk.
 This dichotomy between her alluring façade and the danger she carries within, is no doubt what Hesiod refers to as her ‘dishonest nature’.
 Her deceit, however, is not of her own making.
 Haynes raises the question of “how much agency does Pandora really have?”
 Could she have fought back against Zeus, the most powerful of all gods?
 She had no allies or routes of escape.
 Her fate was sealed the moment Zeus decided to create her.